Background pattern

 • metamizole, used to treat pain and fever

-• steroidsprednisolone and methylprednisolone, belonging to the class of corticosteroids, and used to treat inflammation or to suppress the immune system (e.g., in case of transplant rejection)
+• corticosteroids prednisolone and methylprednisolone, belonging to the class of corticosteroids and used to treat inflammation or to suppress the immune system (e.g. in case of transplant rejection)

 • nefazodone, used to treat depression

-• cannabidiol (its use includes, among others, the treatment of epilepsy)
+• cannabidiol (its use includes, among others, the treatment of epileptic seizures)

-Your doctor will also need to know if you are taking potassium supplements or certain diuretics used to treat heart failure, high blood pressure, and nephropathy (e.g., amiloride, triamterene, or spironolactone), or trimethoprim or cotrimoxazole antibiotics, which may increase your potassium levels in the blood, nonsteroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen) used to treat fever, inflammation, and pain, anticoagulants, or oral medications for diabetes.
+While taking Envarsus, your doctor will also need to know if you are taking potassium supplements or certain diuretics used for heart failure, high blood pressure, and kidney disease (e.g. amiloride, triamterene, or spironolactone), or the antibiotics trimethoprim or cotrimoxazole, which may increase potassium levels in your blood, non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen) used to treat fever, inflammation, and pain, anticoagulants, or oral medicines for diabetes.

-Inform your doctor in advance if you need to receive any vaccine.
+Tell your doctor in advance if you need to receive any vaccination.

-Avoid taking grapefruit (or its juice) while receiving Envarsus treatment, as it may affect the concentration of this medication in the blood.
+Avoid taking grapefruit (or its juice) while receiving treatment with Envarsus, as it may affect the concentration of this medicine in the blood.

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, or plan to become pregnant, consult your doctor before using this medication.
-A study evaluated the pregnancy outcomes in women treated with tacrolimus and other immunosuppressants.
-Although there was not enough evidence to draw conclusions in this study, there were higher rates of spontaneous abortion among liver and kidney transplant patients treated with tacrolimus, as well as higher rates of persistent hypertension associated with protein loss in the urine among kidney transplant patients that develops during pregnancy or the postpartum period (a condition called preeclampsia).
-There was no increased risk of severe congenital malformations associated with Envarsus use.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor for advice before taking this medicine.
+A study evaluated pregnancy outcomes in women treated with tacrolimus and other immunosuppressants.
+Although this study did not provide enough evidence to draw conclusions, higher rates of spontaneous abortion were reported among liver and kidney transplant patients treated with tacrolimus, as well as higher rates of persistent hypertension, associated with protein loss in the urine, among kidney transplant patients that develop during pregnancy or the postpartum period (a condition called preeclampsia).
+No increased risk of serious birth defects was found with the use of Envarsus.

 Tacrolimus passes into breast milk.
-Therefore, do not breastfeed while taking Envarsus.
+Therefore, you must not breastfeed while taking Envarsus.

 Envarsus contains lactose